-Goal 12.3: Improve the character of existing older communities.
+Goal 12.3: Improve the quality and character of existing development.

 Objective 12.3.1 Encourage the revitalization of traditional areas of the County to create walkable and sustainable communities.

 Strategy 12.3.1.1 Determine if there are incentives that can be established for developers that propose redevelopment.